 Welding Technology combines the technical knowledge and artistry of joining metals.
 Learn to weld in a variety of formats on traditional and high-tech equipment which prepares students for a career in welding and fabrication industries.

-Students participate in daily labs with an average of two hours of each day spent practicing welds or making repairs to existing projects.
-Instruction also includes codes and standards, weld inspection, welding safety, principles of metallurgy, and several different types of welding processes.
+Student's participate in daily labs with an average of two hours of each day spent practicing welds or making repairs to existing projects.
+Instruction also includes codes and standards, weld inspection, welding safety, principles of metallurgy, and a number of different types of welding processes.

 Classes Mirror Real-World Fabrication Shops